Contents: Wheel replacement ↧ Tire running-in ↧ Wheel balancing ↧ Spare wheel ↧ Checking tire pressure ↧ Wheel storage ↧

 Wheel replacement

-When changing a wheel, the direction of rotation of the tire should not be reversed, even if the tread pattern is non-directional, as rerunning the tire causes increased wear.
+When changing a wheel, do not change the direction of rotation of the tire, even if its tread pattern is non-directional, since repeated running-in of the tire causes increased wear.

-If the front tires are noticeably worn, it is recommended to change them with the rear ones.
+If the front tires are noticeably worn, it is recommended to replace them with the rear ones.

-Always fit the less worn tires at the front when replacing.
+When replacing tires, always install the less worn tires at the front.

-When changing wheels, take care not to damage the paintwork of light alloy rims.
+When changing wheels, be careful not to damage the paint finish on light alloy wheels.

 Tighten the wheel nuts gradually, crosswise.

-New tires have a smooth outer surface, so they are subjected to break-in.
-The initial break-in wear makes the tire rougher.
+New tires have a smooth outer surface, so they are run in.
+The initial wear during running in makes the tire rougher.

-The first 200 km of the car should be driven very carefully (especially on wet surfaces).
+The first 200 km of the car's run should be driven very carefully (especially on wet surfaces).

 Wheel balancing

-Wheel balancing is done to compensate for uneven weight distribution.
-When driving, the imbalance makes itself felt in the form of vibration, which is transmitted to the steering wheel.
-Steering wheel vibration due to wheel imbalance occurs in a certain speed range and disappears when the speed decreases or increases.
-Wheel imbalance can cause damage to joints, steering and shock absorbers.
-Be sure to balance the wheels after 20,000 km of the car or after any tire repair.
+Wheel balancing is performed to compensate for uneven weight distribution.
+When driving, imbalance makes itself known in the form of vibration, which is transmitted to the steering wheel.
+Vibration of the steering wheel from wheel imbalance occurs in a certain speed range and disappears when the speed decreases or increases.
+Wheel imbalance can lead to damage to joints, steering and shock absorbers.
+It is necessary to balance the wheels after 20,000 km of vehicle mileage or after any tire repair.

 Spare wheel